robinrodricks/FluentFTP/README.md

 It is written entirely in C#, with no external dependency.
 It has an extensive automated test suite which tests all its functionality against local FTP server docker containers.

-FluentFTP is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.
+FluentFTP is released under the permissive MIT License, so it can be used in proprietary applications and in most of the open source applications.

 ![Features](https://github.com/robinrodricks/FluentFTP/raw/master/.github/features-4.png)